tomasmendestt/Gaussian_splatting_application/README.md

 **3D Gaussian Splatting (Inria, 2023)**
 Repository: https://github.com/graphdeco-inria/gaussian-splatting

-The data is acquired using a ZED stereo camera or an ipad pro with 4k resolution.
-Then it is processed through saveral stages including frame extraction, camera pose estimation, model training and visualization.
+The data is captured using a ZED stereo camera or an iPad Pro with 4K resolution.
+It is then processed through several stages, including frame extraction, camera pose estimation, model training, and visualization.
-This approach enables high-quality novel view synthesis with real-time rendering performance.
+This pipeline enables high-quality novel view synthesis with real-time rendering performance.
 ---

 ## Project Pipeline